 Staff Spotlight: Lindsey Lee, Campaign Marketing & Media Manager

-I’m a Midwesterner who, like many people, traded snow for the Texas sunshine 15 years ago.
-While trudging to class in snowstorms, I earned my bachelor’s degree in advertising from Iowa State University and have built a career in marketing focused on supporting and uplifting underserved communities.
+Lindsey is a Midwesterner who, like many people, traded snow for the Texas sunshine 15 years ago.
+While trudging to class in snowstorms, she earned her bachelor’s degree in advertising from Iowa State University and has built a career in marketing focused on supporting and uplifting underserved communities.
+Outside of work, you’ll usually find her outdoors running, hiking, cycling or kayaking.
+She also loves to travel and explore the local food scene.

 Tell us about yourself and what drew you to working in the child welfare space.